nyantec/sensorlog/README.md

 ------------------

 The retention and garbage collection system of sensorlog is based around a simple storage quota that is assigned to each `sensor_id`.
+Once the quota for a given sensor is used up, old measurements are dropped whenever new measurements are added for that sensor.
 Quotas are expressed in bytes and rotation of measurements is always first-in, first-out.

 Quotas are configured using command line flags when starting the sensorlog server.
 You can set a default quota value that applies to all sensors as well as a quota